Best Health Insurance for Seniors and Retirees (2026)

 Best health insurance for retirees under 65: Kaiser Permanente

-Kaiser Permanente is the best company for private health insurance plans.
+Kaiser Permanente is the best company for private health insurance plans because of its excellent quality and service.

 Want more options?
 Check out all the top picks for the best health insurance companies.